sne-syn/basic-blog/src/markdown-pages/article.md

 fields:
 domain| path| content| expires| secure

-the Secure field can be set to indicate that the browser may only return the cookie to a server usina a secure transport, SSL/TLS
+the Secure field can be set to indicate that the browser may only return the cookie to a server using a secure transport, SSL/TLS

-Used to contain user's preferences, shopping cart list by adding items code.
-So when the client clicks on PROCEED TO CHECKOUT - serer receives complete list of item. count unique site's visitors.
+They are used to contain user's preferences, shopping cart list by adding items code.
+So when the client clicks on PROCEED TO CHECKOUT - the server receives a complete list of item.
+Count unique site's visitors.

-a third-part cookies - is a cookie from a different site than the main page that is being fetched.
+Third-part cookies - is a cookie from a different site than the main page that is being fetched.
 Blocking these cookies helps to prevent tracking across Web sites.